john-blackburn/jcc/README.md

 * arrays, pointers and structs are fully supported.
 * All C operators are supported except for the comma operator (,) and the ternary operator (?:)
 * for, if, do, while fully supported
 * variable scope fully supported including local and global variables.
-New variables can be declaraed anywhere inside a block.
+New variables can be declared anywhere inside a block.
 * function calls supported using the cdecl calling convention only.
 Can call the std library no problem!

 Limitations include: